spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/pipeline-templates/create.md

 ## 1. Get a pipeline's JSON

 Use `spin` CLI to get the JSON of an existing pipeline that is close to what your template will be.
-Altenatively, you can create a new pipeline in the model of your intended template.
+Alternatively, you can create a new pipeline in the model of your intended template.

 1. Install the [spin CLI](/docs/guides/spin/), if you haven't already done so.